-High speed of > 5000 dual-port s-parameters per second
+High speed of up to 5500 dual-port S-parameters per second

 ‘Quad RX’ four-receiver architecture for optimal accuracy